intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 Much of that advice has focused on maintaining the end-to-end properties of a connection {{?RFC3724}}.
 This does not mean that our responsibility to users stops there; decisions might affect users in other ways.
 For example, data collection by various applications even inside otherwise secure connections is a major problem on the Internet today.
 Also, inappropriate concentration of power on the Internet has become a concerning phenomenon -- one that protocol design might have some influence upon.

-## Handling Conflicting End User Needs
+## Handling Conflicting End User Needs {#conflict}

 When the needs of different end users conflict (for example, two sets of end users both have reasonable desires) we again should try to minimise negative impact.

 For example, when a decision improves the Internet for end users in one jurisdiction, but at the cost of potential harm to others elsewhere, that is not a good tradeoff.
-As such, we effectively design the Internet for the pessimal environment; if a user can be harmed, they probably will be.
+As such, we effectively design the Internet for the pessimal environment; if a user can be harmed, they probably will be, somewhere.

 There may be cases where genuine technical need requires compromise.
 However, such tradeoffs are carefully examined and avoided when there are alternate means of achieving the desired goals.
 If they cannot be, these choices and reasoning ought to be thoroughly documented.

+## Deprioritising Internal Needs

+There are a number of needs that are very visible to us as specification authors, but should explicitly not be prioritised over the needs of end users.

+These include: convenience for document editors, IETF process matters, and "architectural purity".

 # IANA Considerations